pagkly/Zed/Investopedia3/Form 1095-C Employer-Provided Health Insurance Offer and Coverage.md

 Form 1095-B is used by employers to report information to the IRS and to taxpayers about individuals covered by minimum essential coverage and who are not liable for the individual shared responsibility payment.3

-An individual who obtains health insurance through Health Insurance Marketplace carrier will receive [Form 1095-A: Health Insurance Marketplace Statement](https://www.investopedia.com/terms/f/form-1095a.asp).
+An individual who obtains health insurance through Health Insurance Marketplace carrier will receive [[Form 1095-A: Health Insurance Marketplace Statement]](https://www.investopedia.com/terms/f/form-1095a.asp).
 Form 1095-A does not have to be returned to the government.
 It simply serves as a record of the individual's healthcare coverage.4 It includes information such as the effective date of the coverage, the premium amounts paid monthly, and any advance payments of the premium [tax credit](https://www.investopedia.com/terms/t/taxcredit.asp) or subsidy.5